 However, there is no legal requirement to complete a specific number of My Plan cycles before carrying out an EHC needs assessment.
 In some cases, children may have such significant difficulties that it would be inappropriate to wait for this to happen.
 In other cases, two cycles of the My Plan may not be enough to get a clear picture of the child’s needs.

-The school or other setting should submit to the local authority all the evidence they have gathered through the graduated approach.
+When making a formal request for an EHC needs assessment, the school or other setting should submit to the local authority all the evidence they have gathered through the graduated approach.
 This would include evidence of an SEN Support Plan, including the My Plan documentation, which will have been created as part of this process.
 The assess-plan-do-review cycles will also be part of this process.

 Clear evidence of how a school or other setting has engaged with parents and partner agencies should also be documented.
 This includes services provided by the local authority and NHS through the local offer, such as Educational Psychology, Autism Education Team, Fusion, health and social care services, etc.